I

 from a dealership in Cape Girardeau!
 I nicknamed our Stanza “Baby.”

 She was a fine car!
-She had a five-speed, manual, transmission, on
+She had a five-speed, manual transmission on the

 I

-took the above photograph, probably in January of 1996.
+took the above photograph probably in January 1996.
 In September

-teaching the high school youth classes, starting and serving the
+teaching the high school youth classes, starting and leading a youth

-youth ministry, and preparing for mission work in Russia.
-Mrs.
+ministry, and preparing for mission work in Russia.
+Mrs. Appalachian

-Appalachian Irishman worked as a substitute teacher.
-Yes, we were
+Irishman worked as a substitute teacher.
+Yes, we were very busy!

 We

-other families who were already there.
-The Dexter Church of Christ
+families already there.
+The Dexter Church of Christ was our

-was our “sponsoring” church.
-I had raised additional support,
+“sponsoring” church.
+I raised additional support from 15 other

-from 15 other churches (in Missouri, Tennessee, Kentucky, South
+churches in Missouri, Tennessee, Kentucky, South Carolina, and

-Carolina, and Mississippi) and from one corporate trust fund (in
+Mississippi, and from one corporate trust fund in Texas.
+I have many

-Texas).
-I have many film photographs of our five-year mission work in
+film photographs from our five years of mission work in Russia.
+I

-Russia.
-I could write an entire book, with photographs included,
+could write an entire book, with photographs included, about our work

 Each

-Christmas (except 1994), Mrs. Appalachian Irishman and I had a four
+Christmas, except 1994, Mrs. Appalachian Irishman and I had a

-to six week furlough in the States.
-We had to get new Russian visas,
+four-to-six-week furlough in the States.
+We got new Russian visas,

-visit family and friends, and report to each supporting congregation
+visited with family and friends, and reported to supporting

-Stanza got us where we needed to travel, very faithfully!
+future missionaries.
+Our Stanza got us where we needed to travel,

 While